Apacher122/job_hunter/README.md

 ## For the curious

+Long story short, it's an overglorified resume/coverletter proofreader that's also an application tracker and job match analyzer.

 [Swagger documentation](https://app.swaggerhub.com/apis-docs/apachemain/Job-Hunter/1.0.0)

-### What this does

-- Enhances your existing resume without rewriting it from scratch by building on your own writing style and content.
-It's essentially a proofreader that selects your most compelling bullet points for a job.
-- Preserves your voice by using examples of your past writing and resume to maintain tone, phrasing, and intent if it makes any sentence structure changes.
-- Incorporates additional experience details like bullet points, projects, and context you provide, turning raw notes into polished entries.
-- Includes personal “About Me” information that isn’t on your resume, so the AI can infer and personalize without inventing.
+Long story short, it's an overglorified resume/coverletter proofreader that's also an application tracker and job match analyzer.

+### Key Features:
+#### Job Post Compilation

+- Automatically processes online job postings to extract and organize requirements, nice-to-haves, company values, salary ranges, and other relevant details.

+#### Personalized Resume Optimization

+- Uses NLP to analyze past resumes, cover letters, autobiographies, and any personal documents a user provides.
+- Optimizes resumes to better showcase role alignment.
+It doesn't seek to create a perfect candidate.
+It just makes sure that only the relevant skills and experiences the user *actually* has are displayed.
+- To the best of its ability, it will also display any skills or experiences that are not a 1:1 match but translate well into the role.
+- Preserves the user's voice: Any edits or improvements maintains tone, phrasing, and intent, ensuring consistency with user's personal style.
+  - This is done through studying any examples of writing, like previous essays, provided by the user.
+It prevents giving OpenAI too much "freedom" to just smash keywords together in a pretty way.
+The main goal is not to just         create cookie-cutter resumes and coverletters, but just different versions and recompilations of existing details.
+In other words, it just saves time of having to repeatedly pick and choose what you             want to display on your resume for a particular role.

+#### Cover Letter Assistance

-- A cover letter draft can be generated based on user-provided information, like old resumes, writing samples, and extended biographies (if you want).
+- Drafts cover letters based on user-provided resumes, writing samples, and biographies to help guide the user in writing a strong and professional cover letter.
-    - I'm currently reworking this so that it will only proofread and make suggestions to user-written cover letters as opposed to just spitting out drafts.
-- Analyzes your resume and compares it to the job and company using a scoring system to highlight match quality and improvement opportunities.
-- Provides actionable feedback to help improve alignment with a job posting.
-- A very simple and skeletal UI built with electron.
+    - Follows a strict guideline of preventing "keyword smashing" and dishonesty.
+It seeks to only guide the user while maintaining their authenticity.

+#### Job Match Analysis

+- Takes a look at your entire profile to compare how well you fit to the role you're applying for.
+- Provides and explains match scores for the following categories, also weighed by employer preferences:
+    1. Resume Keyword & Phrases
+    2. Experience Alignment
+    3. Education & Credentials
+    4. Skills & Competencies
+    5. Achievements & Quantifiable Results
+    6. Job-Specific Filters (i.e. Clearances/citizenship required)
+    7. Cultural & Organizational Fit
+- Shows a radar chart to display your overall fit.
+- Provides an overall match score.
+- Gives advice on whether or not you should apply.
+  - Takes into account job post age, applicant count, industry, company size, and other external factors when giving feedback,

+#### Job Application Tracking

-- Tracks job applications by logging them directly into Google Sheets, helping you stay organized throughout your job search.
+- Logs your job applications directly into Google Sheets.

-### What this doesn't

-- Does not fabricate experience.
-It only works with information you provide.
-It enhances, organizes, and clarifies, but never invents.
-- Does not generate a resume from scratch.
-You must have an existing resume and input to work from.
-- Does not impersonate you.
-The writing style and content stay true to your voice and background.
-- Does not replace your judgment.
-The cover letter draft is meant to be a guide, not a final submission.

-Long story short: Is not a shortcut to dishonest applications.
-It supports ethical job searching by helping you better represent your own qualifications.
+- Helps you stay organized by tracking application status, interview count, and key dates.
+- Also displays job applications and their status in the react ui.

 ## Some notes if you want to try this out

 If you want to use this tool, keep in mind that I designed it for my own personal use.
 It will require an OpenAI API key, which does cost some money.
 Money that only a job can give you :/
 I'm using OpenAI's GPT-4o model because I have credits.
 That's literally the only reason for it.
 Otherwise, feel free to fork and change up the LLM used.